AzureAD/microsoft-authentication-library-for-js/1-Authentication/5-sign-in-express/README.md

    1. Enter a **Name** for the user flow, such as *SignInSignUpSample*.
    1. In the **Identity providers** list, select **Email Accounts**.
 This identity provider allows users to sign-in or sign-up using their email address.

-         > :exclamation: Additional identity providers will be listed here only after you set up federation with them.
+         > :exclamation: NOTE: Additional identity providers will be listed here only after you set up federation with them.
 For example, if you set up federation with [Google](https://learn.microsoft.com/entra/external-id/customers/how-to-google-federation-customers) or [Facebook](https://learn.microsoft.com/entra/external-id/customers/how-to-facebook-federation-customers), you'll be able to select those additional identity providers here.

    1. Under **Email accounts**, you can select one of the two options.
 For this tutorial, select **Email with password**.

       - **Email with password**: Allows new users to sign up and sign in using an email address as the sign-in name and a password as their first factor credential.
       - **Email one-time-passcode**: Allows new users to sign up and sign in using an email address as the sign-in name and email one-time passcode as their first factor credential.

-         > :exclamation: Email one-time passcode must be enabled at the tenant level (**All Identity Providers** > **Email One-time-passcode**) for this option to be available at the user flow level.
+         > :exclamation: NOTE: Email one-time passcode must be enabled at the tenant level (**All Identity Providers** > **Email One-time-passcode**) for this option to be available at the user flow level.

    1. Under **User attributes**, choose the attributes you want to collect from the user upon sign-up.
 By selecting **Show more**, you can choose attributes and claims for **Country/Region**, **Display Name**, and **Postal Code**.
 Select **OK**.
 (Users are only prompted for attributes when they sign up for the first time.)